 - Time Period: The time taken to complete one oscillation is called its time period.
 Its unit is second and is represented by T.

 - Amplitude: The magnitude of the maximum disturbance in the medium on either side of the mean value is called the amplitude of the wave.
 It is usually represented by the letter A. Its unit is metre.

 - Softness or Loudness of Sound: If the amplitude is smaller then the sound will be softer and if it is larger then the sound will be louder.
 Higher amplitude helps the sound wave is traveling faster.

 - Speed of sound: It is the distance which compression or a rarefaction travels per unit of time.

 So, Speed = Wavelength × Frequency The speed of the sound remains almost the same for all frequencies in a given medium under the same physical condition.

 Speed of Sound in Different Media at 25º C.

 - Reflection of Sound: Sound reflects off a surface in the same way as light reflects and follows the same rules of reflection.
 The incident sound and the reflected sound make equal angles with the normal and all three are in the same plane.

 - Echo: In bigger monuments and in large empty halls you can hear reflections of your sound after you speak something.
 This effect is known as echo.
-The sensation of sound persists in our brain for 0.1 seconds, so to hear echo the time difference between original sound and reflected sound should be more than that.
-As you know speed of sound in air = 344 m/s And 344 × 0.1 = 34.4 metre So, the minimum distance required to hear an echo from a reflecting wall or surface should be half of 34.4, means it should be 17.2 metres.
+The sensation of sound persists in our brain for 0.1 seconds, so to hear an echo the time difference between the original sound and reflected sound should be more than that.
+As you know the speed of sound in air = 344 m/s And 344 × 0.1 = 34.4 metres So, the minimum distance required to hear an echo from a reflecting wall or surface should behalf of 34.4, which means it should be 17.2 metres.

-- Reverberation: Repeated reflections of sound results in persistence of sound and is called reverberation.
+- Repeated reflections of sound result in the persistence of sound and is called reverberation.